mainmatter/ember-simple-auth/README.md

   routeAfterLogin: ...     // route to redirect the user to after successfully logging in - defaults to 'index'
   routeAfterLogout: ...    // route to redirect the user to after logging out - defaults to 'index'
-  loginRoute: ...          // route to redirect the user to when login is required - defaults to 'login'
+  loginRoute: ...          // route to redirect the user to when login is required - defaults to 'login' });
-  serverTokenEndpoint: ... // the server endpoint used to obtain the access token - defaults to '/token'
-  autoRefreshToken: ...    // enable/disable automatic token refreshing (if the server supports it) - defaults to true });
 ```